mzeis/MageSpawner/README.markdown

     Final permission settings...
     Done.

+    Do you want to use modman? (y/n) y
+    Initialized Module Manager at /var/www/magento/shops/1702.magentoshops.vm

     If you didn't see any error messages, everything went fine.
     Set up your vhost config and host entries (if needed) and you are ready to go!